-As of March 31, 2024, liability balances in connection with securities loaned, payable to customers and our short-term borrowings were higher than the average monthly balance during the current quarter.
+As of March 31, 2025, liability balances in connection with securities loaned and payables to customers were higher than their average monthly balances during the current quarter.
+Short-term borrowing balance was lower than its average monthly balance during the current quarter.

-Cash and cash equivalents held by our non-U.S. operating subsidiaries as of March 31, 2024 were \$1,492 million (\$1,625 million as of December 31, 2023).
+Cash and cash equivalents held by our non-U.S. operating subsidiaries as of March 31, 2025, were \$1,632 million (\$1,513 million as of December 31, 2024).
 These funds are primarily intended to finance each individual operating subsidiary's local operations, and thus would not be available to fund U.S. domestic operations unless repatriated through payment of dividends to IBG LLC.
-As of March 31, 2024, we had no intention to repatriate any amounts from non-U.S. operating subsidiaries.
+As of March 31, 2025, we had no intention to repatriate any amounts from non-U.S. operating subsidiaries.
 With the enactment of the U.S. Tax Cuts and Jobs Act on December 22, 2017, we recognized a liability for the one-time transition tax on deemed repatriation of earnings of some of our foreign subsidiaries for the year ended December 31, 2017.
 As a result, in the event dividends were to be paid to the Company in the future by a non-U.S. operating subsidiaries, the Company would not be required to accrue and pay income taxes on such dividends, except for foreign taxes in the form of dividend withholding tax, and in connection with accumulated other comprehensive income/loss from currency exchange rate changes not previously taxed in the U.S., if any, imposed on the recipient of the distribution or dividend distribution tax imposed on the payor of the distribution.

 Historically, our consolidated equity has consisted primarily of accumulated retained earnings, which to date have been sufficient to fund our operations and growth.
-Our consolidated equity increased 20% to \$14.7 billion as of March 31, 2024, from \$12.2 billion as of March 31, 2023.
+Our consolidated equity increased 19% to \$17.5 billion as of March 31, 2025, from \$14.7 billion as of March 31, 2024.
 This increase is attributable to total comprehensive income, partially offset by distributions and dividends paid during the last four quarters.